lowickib/Northwind/README.md

 | Fuller Andrew    | 32 years and 5 months |
 | Peacock Margaret | 31 years and 8 months |
 | Buchanan Steven  | 31 years and 2 months |

+*Bar graph illustrating the tenure of employees with the longest service; ChatGPT generated this graph from SQL query results.*

 ### 4. Orders by Country 🇺🇳📑